Lin-jun-xiang/Bayesian-Framework-using-MCMC/README.md

 Create a random field and run the transport simulation as "true" site, then use the true site contaminated data as our observation.

+First, the available observation data are used to update the covariance parameters via Bayesian inference.
+We use these covariance parameters to generate random conductivity fields (unconditioned).

 The "true" site model:
 >1. gs_mean : -10.981
 >2. gs_var : 3.2305442